adammurdoch/configuration-cache-serialization/README.md

 ### Providers that fail during serialization

-To try this out, use the [`brokenProvider` task](broken-types/build.gradle.kts#L2).
-A cache miss build should fail with an exception that says that a provider could not be written to the cache.
+To try this out, use the [`brokenProvider`](broken-types/build.gradle.kts#L2) task.

+The cache miss build should fail with an exception that informs the user that the provider could not be written to the cache.

 ```shell
 > ./gradlew brokenProvider